 That’s where the no-code revolution comes into play.
 Easy to use, drag-and-drop interfaces that SaaS end users can use to make custom analysis and automation processes specific to their business needs.
 That right there is the holy grail for SaaS companies offering advanced analytics.

-Infused Analytics should be self-hosted.
+Embedded Analytics should be self-hosted.
 This may seem counterintuitive considering how much I talk about SaaS companies, but this is truly the strategy to achieving the previous three items.
 When a third-party solution is hosted within a SaaS environment, it offers the tightest integration and security options available.
-(Not to mention the most cost efficiency) It’s really not an “infused” solution without this characteristic.
+(Not to mention the most cost efficient) It’s really not an “embedded” solution without this characteristic.

 I hope you can begin to understand there’s more to this topic than most people think.
 SaaS leaders are waking up to this fact as well as we see how many are searching for better solutions to their analytics problem.